 - This event has passed.

-Spring 2022 CIPhER seminars will only be offered via Zoom.
+Spring 2021 CIPhER programs will only be offered via Zoom.

 Learning Objectives: At the end of this program, participants will be able to:

-Target Audience: This program is designed for faculty, staff, preceptors, post-graduate trainees, and students.
+Target Audience: This program is designed for all faculty, staff, preceptors, and trainees.

 Registration: For non-UNC affiliates, registration is $15.00.
-(UNC Affiliates are faculty, staff, trainees, students, preceptors and residents who currently work for the University of North Carolina at Chapel Hill or support its students.)
+(UNC Affiliates are considered to be faculty, staff, trainees, students, preceptors and residents who currently work for the University of North Carolina at Chapel Hill or support its students.)

-The University Of North Carolina Eshelman School Of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-ACPE program 0046-9999-22-124-L04-P provides 1.0 contact hour of continuing pharmacy education credit.
-To receive CE credit, participants must sign-in upon arrival (in class or online), attend the entire program and complete the evaluation within 60 days of the program date (included in LECE which will open after the workshop).
+The University Of North Carolina Eshelman School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+ACPE program 0046-9999-22-018-L04-P provides 1.0 contact hours of continuing pharmacy education credit.
+To receive CE credit, participants must complete the CE attendance form and the online evaluation of the program (instructions to be emailed).
 Statements of credit can be viewed and printed in CPE Monitor in approximately 2 to 3 weeks. **No partial credit will be available**

 Adam Persky, PhD, Associate Dean of Professional Education and Clinical Professor, Division of Pharmacotherapy and Experimental Therapeutics

-- A Zoom link will be provided prior to the program via a confirmation email.
-If you attend remotely via Zoom with a group, please email firstname.lastname@example.org with the names of the attendees.
-To receive CE credit, you must be registered for the program and we must be able to tie your registration to your Zoom login.
-If your Zoom login is different from your name, please email email@example.com with details.
+- A Zoom link will be provided prior to the session via a confirmation Outlook invitation.
+For CE purposes, you must be registered for the program and we must be able to tie your registration to your Zoom attendance.
+If your login to Zoom is different from your name, please send an email to email@example.com with details.